lohithram/deversifi-test/README.md

 ropsten.infura.io/v3/9e3a3d1e9e2c498d914c5a2ffb1680e9

 To find the block closest to the time, upon finding it takes roughly 15 seconds to create one ethereum block, i make jumps proportional to the difference in current retrieved block timestamp and target time.
 Code is below.
-I didn't upload this code because i was getting 'cannot access archive state'.
+I didn't upload this code because i was getting 'cannot access archive state' error from infura endpoint.
+Sounded like the test network i was using didnt have information of older blocks ?

 ```
     while(true) {